ApoorvaaKulkarni/Programming/README.md

 4. Print Maximum and minimum elements in an Array.
 5. Write a program that allows users to register for an event by providing their details, It should prompt the user to enter the number of users to register and then collect information such as name, age, and email for each user.
 6. Reverse elements in an Array.
-7. Print ASCII value of character.
+7. Print the ASCII value of the character.
 8. Check whether strings are Anagrams.
 9. Check whether a given String is Palindrome.
 10. Program to calculate the percentage of students.

+DAY4
+1. Exception Handling using try-catch
+2. Exception Handling using multiple catches 3.LinkedList using the List interface
+4.ArrayList using list interface
+5.LinkedList using Queue interface
+6. Priority Queue using Queue interface
+7. Array Deque using the Queue interface
+8.HashSet using the Set interface
+9.TreeSet using the Set interface
+10. Priority Queue in Reverse order using comparator interface